 James Colby | Littelfuse, Inc.

-Better connectivity is making automobiles safer and more versatile, but also presents numerous technical challenges to the engineers designing it.
+Better connectivity makes automobiles safer and more versatile, but it also presents numerous technical challenges to engineers designing them.
 The more advanced automotive chipsets must also become smaller and denser, making them more susceptible to electrostatic discharge (ESD).
 Design engineers must understand how to protect these chipsets to ensure their reliability.

 To provide the engineering community with a uniform and repeatable plan for ESD mitigation, the ISO 10605 document was created.
 The severity of the ISO 10605 ESD pulses is enough to ensure that chipsets will be hard-pressed to survive direct hits.

 To create robust, reliable designs, engineers should consider ESD protection solutions early in the design process.
 In addition, engineers should review and understand the system-level ESD testing required for these modules.

 ISO 10605 simulates the discharge of a human body inside or outside a vehicle.
 It specifically covers ESD in assembly, ESD caused by service staff, and ESD caused by passengers.
 ISO 10605 is partly